Esri/arcgis-runtime-samples-android/java/find-place/README.md

 # Find Place
-Demonstrates how to use geocode functionality to search for points of interest, around a location or within an extent.
+Use geocode functionality to search for points of interest, around a location or within an extent.

 ![Find Place App](find-place.png)